 Other, weaker cold frontal passages also occurred during the month.

-Despite the intrusions of very cold air, temperatures for the month averaged near, slightly above, above normal.
+Despite the intrusions of very cold air, temperatures for the month averaged only slightly below normal.
 This was influenced by the well above normal high temperatures (in the 70s), which occurred on 12 days of the month in San Angelo and Junction, and on 7 days of the month at Abilene.
 The warmest temperatures occurred on the 31st, when a dry airmass, south to southwest winds and considerable sunshine allowed temperatures to soar into the upper 70s to mid 80s for highs, across much of the area south of Interstate 20 and north of Interstate 10.

 Dry airmasses occupied the region during the month.
 With a lack of moisture, little or no precipitation occurred with the cold fronts and upper level disturbances entering the area.
 The combination of rather dry air and generally clear skies allowed for large temperature swings between the daytime highs and nighttime lows (more than 35 degrees) on a number of days.
 Gusty south to southwest winds occurred on a few days of the month.
 Abilene recorded peak wind gusts of 41 mph on the 3rd, 43 mph on the 4th, 48 mph on the 30th, and 49 mph on the 12th.
 San Angelo recorded peak wind gusts of 40 mph on the 3rd, 4th and 26th, 41 mph on the 30th, and 41 mph gusts from the north-northeast on the 1st and 20th.